 Please read our guide to the 4Cs for our philosophy on diamond buying.
 As a general rule I recommend H color and SI1 clarity as the best bang for the buck!
 That is not say there are not cases where I will recommend higher or lower clarity and color.
 In most cases its best to ask us – we usually respond within 24 hours.

 Is there a difference between the types of inclusions on a diamond?

 Yes.
 I will be writing a whole page on this subject this month so stay tuned for more info.

 I found a diamond that I hardly see any inclusions on but it still has an SI1 grade, why?

 Chances are there are a few blemishes in different places and added up they get an SI1 grading.
-Take a look at my diamond clarity page to understand how labs assign a diamond clarity grade.
+Take a look at our diamond clarity page to understand how labs assign a diamond clarity grade.

 Is an EGL clarity grade the same as a GIA diamond clarity grade?

 No. EGL is known in the industry to have much looser standards.
 A diamond graded with an VS2 clarity by EGL may very well only get an SI1 or even SI2 by GIA.
 In general this is why EGL diamonds are so much cheaper.
 I never recommend getting an EGL.
-Please read my EGL vs. GIA page for more details.
+Please read our EGL vs. GIA page for more details.

 What is an SI3 clarity grade?